GitCVfb/RSSR/README.md

 ## Training and evaluating
 You can run following commands to re-train the network.
 ```
 # !!
-Please update the corresponding paths in 'train.sh' with  #
+Please update the corresponding paths in 'train_carla.sh' and 'train_fastec.sh' with  #
 # !! your own local paths, before run following command!!      #

 sh train_carla.sh